tmenier/Flurl/README.md

 	});
 ````

 At its core is the `Url` class, which is designed to work seamlessly with strings, as demonstrated with the extension method above.
-Create a `Url` via a string extension is purly optional though; you can create one explicitly if you prefer:
+Creating a `Url` via a string extension is purly optional though; you can create one explicitly if you prefer:

 ````C#
 var url = new Url("http://www.some-api.com").AppendPathSegment(...